HeinzNaumann/prueba_tecnica_erasmusu/README.md

 - Create a folder with the desired name to Clone the repository

-- Inside the folder with terminal add the green text
+- Inside the folder with terminal add the following text

 `git clone https://github.com/HeinzNaumann/prueba_tecnica_erasmusu.git`